ITenthusiasm/custom-elements/src/Combobox/docs/combobox-field.md

 In addition to the methods that exist on the [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) interface, the `ComboboxField` defines the instance methods listed below.

 > Note: Any items labeled `advanced` are only intended for handling special, **_uncommon_** use cases; you **_don't_** need to learn about them.
-However, you might find them useful for edge cases, like enhancing performance when you have an extremely large list of options.
+However, you might find them useful for edge cases, like enhancing performance when filtering an extremely large list of options.

 <dl>
   <dt id="methods-forceEmptyValue">